jboss-fuse/sap-quickstarts/spring-boot/sap-idoclist-server-spring-boot/README.md

 To build and run the quick start:

 1. Change your working directory to the `sap-idoclist-server-spring-boot` directory.
-* Run `mvn clean install` to build the quick start.
+2. Run `mvn clean install` to build the quick start or `mvn clean install -Pjar` to build a runnable jar.
-* Run `mvn spring-boot:run` to start the Camel runtime.
+3. Run `mvn spring-boot:run` or `java -jar -Dloader.path=lib/ target/<jar_file>.jar` to start the Camel runtime.
-* Invoke the camel route from SAP:
+4. Invoke the camel route from SAP:
   a.Run the `ZFLCUSTOMER_CREATEFROMDATA01` program.
   b.Using the SAP GUI, run transaction `SM58`, the Transactional RFC Monitor:
     i.
 Display the outstanding transactions (Program > Execute).
     ii.
 Select the transaction destined for the `QUICKSTART`.
     iii.
 Execute the transaction to send the requests (Edit > Execute LUW).
-* In the console observe the IDoc received by the endpoint.
+5. In the console observe the IDoc received by the endpoint.

 Deployment to OpenShift
 -----------------------